-Don't worry, there's a way to remove dog hair from virtually everything and ways to minimize shedding as well.
+Don't worry, there's a way to remove dog hair (or cat hair!) from virtually everything and ways to minimize shedding as well.

 When do dogs shed?